TypeRocket/laravel/README.md

 ## Matrix Assets

 Assets will not be loaded form fields because the view is already loaded.
-Include the posible assets in the controller.
+Include the possible assets in the controller.

 For example a Matrix field that uses an image field will need to include `image.js`.